 - Action plan

 The assumption log needs to be updated as more information is received and as items are closed.
-The assumption log is reviewed regularly during an ideal project.
-Activities are verified so all the project team members stay informed and more information can be obtained.
+The assumption log is reviewed regularly during an ideal project and activities are verified.
 Assumptions are prioritized in the log depending on the uncertainty level and the impact on the project where the assumptions are incorrect.
 Assumptions with the highest potential impact and the highest level of uncertainty are the highest priority.

-Below is a simple assumption log template example.
-The template has a field for the Project title and project date, the ID of each assumption, assumption category, responsibility, due date, status, and action.
+Assumption log templateewhich has a field for the Project title and project date, the ID of each assumption, assumption category, responsibility, due date, status, and action.

 Below is an assumption log with sample data.
 Manufacturing, design, supply, and planning have been used against the categories fields.
 Assumptions have been placed against each category.
 For example, adequate capacity for the production of prototypes represents an assumption for the manufacturing category, cable dimension assumption represents the design category assumption, and the availability of project resources represents the planning category assumption for the project in the assumption log.
 Down the free assumption log template from here